chibisov/drf-extensions/docs/index.md

 #### UserKeyBit

 Retrieves user id from request.
-If it is anonymous then returnes *"anonymous"* string.
+If it is anonymous then returns *"anonymous"* string.
 Usage example:

     class MyKeyConstructor(KeyConstructor):
         user = UserKeyBit()